-The restoration provision is based on managements best estimate of the cash flow expected in order to restore the mine in accordance with the planning consent.
+The restoration provision is based on managements best estimate of the eash flow expected in order to restore the mine in accordance with the planning consent.
 The restoration is based on the original restoration plan.
 Changes to any of the factors included in the estimate can have a significant impact on the overall expected cost; in particular the overall cost is significantly impacted by the cost of plant including fuel.
-As discussed further in notes 7 and 20 the provision was re-assessed during the year and as a consequence the estimate was increased by £18.0m; this was debited to the profit and loss account (2021: £5.8m was debited to the profit and loss account).
-This is regarded as an exceptional item, refer to note 7.
-The main cause of the increase is significant anticipated increases in plant hire costs.
+As discussed further in notes 8 and 18 the provision was re-assessed during the year and as a consequence the estimate was increased by £0.2m, including the unwinding of discount, this is made up of a decrease in the provision of £2.5m (credit to cost of sales) offset by an unwinding discount of £2.7m (debit to finance costs) (2022: £18.0m was debited to the profit and loss account).
+The credit to cost of sales is regarded as an exceptional item, refer to note 8.
+The decrease in the current year is the net effect of reduction in fuel costs and increase in plant hire costs.
+The increase in the prior year was due to a significant anticipated increases in plant hire costs.
 Some of the plant hire costs have been recharged from other group companies.
 Changes to the restoration plan could have a fundamental impact on the provision.
 Elimination of inter-group costs also materially affects the provision.